O-X-L/ansible-opnsense/docs/source/modules/rule.rst

     "destination_net","string","false","'any'","d, dest, destination","Host, network, alias or 'any'" "destination_port","string","false","\-","dp, dest_port","Leave empty to allow all, valid port-number, name, alias or range"
     "gateway","string","false","\-","g, gw","Existing gateway to use"
+    "replyto","string","false","\-","rt","Determines how packets route back in the opposite direction" "disable_replyto","boolean","false","false","\-","Explicit disable reply-to for this rule"
+    "log","boolean","false","true","l","If rule matches should be shown in the firewall logs" "allow_opts","boolean","false","false","opts","Allows packets with IP options to pass" "state_type","string","false","keep","\-","State tracking mechanism to use.
+One of: 'keep', 'sloppy', 'modulate', 'synproxy' or 'none'"
+    "state_policy","string","false","''","\-","State tracking mechanism to use.
+One of: '', 'if-bound', 'floating'" "state_timeout","int","false","\-","\-","State Timeout in seconds (TCP only)"
+    "max_states","int","false","\-","\-","Limits the number of concurrent states"
+    "max_src_nodes","int","false","\-","\-","Limits the number of source addresses which can simultaneously have state table entries"
+    "max_src_states","int","false","\-","\-","Limits the number of simultaneous state entries that a single source address can create"
+    "max_src_conn","int","false","\-","\-","Limit the number of simultaneous TCP connections a single host can make" "max_src_conn_rate","int","false","\-","\-","Maximum new connections per host, measured over time" "max_src_conn_rates","int","false","\-","\-","Time interval (seconds) to measure the number of connections" "overload","int","false","\-","ol","Overload table used when max new connections per time interval has been reached" "adaptive_start","int","false","\-","\-","When the number of state entries exceeds this value, adaptive scaling begins.
+All timeout values are scaled linearly with factor (adaptive.end - number of states) / (adaptive.end - adaptive.start)"
+    "adaptive_end","int","false","\-","\-","When reaching this number of state entries, all timeout values become zero, effectively purging all state entries immediately.
+This value is used to define the scale factor, it should not actually be reached (set a lower state limit)"
+    "prio","string","false","\-","\-","Match packets which have the given queueing priority assigned.
+One of: '', '0', '1', '2', '3', '4', '5', '6', '7'"
+    "set_prio","string","false","\-","\-","Assigne a specific queueing priority.
+One of: '', '0', '1', '2', '3', '4', '5', '6', '7'"
+    "set_prio_low","string","false","\-","\-","Assigne a specific queueing priority to packets which have a TOS of lowdelay and TCP ACKs with no data payload.
+One of: '', '0', '1', '2', '3', '4', '5', '6', '7'"
-    "log","boolean","false","true","l","If rule matches should be shown in the firewall logs" "tag","string","false","\-","\-","Packets matching this rule will be tagged with the specified string" "tagged","string","false","\-","\-","Packets must already be tagged with the given tag in order to match the rule" "description","string","false","\-","desc","Description for the rule"
+    "tag","string","false","\-","\-","Packets matching this rule will be tagged with the specified string" "tagged","string","false","\-","\-","Packets must already be tagged with the given tag in order to match the rule" "tcp_flags","list","false","\-","\-","TCP flags that must be set for this rule to match.
+Selection of: 'syn', 'ack', 'fin', 'rst', 'psh', 'urg', 'ece', 'cwr'"
+    "tcp_flags_clear","list","false","\-","\-","TCP flags that must be cleared for this rule to match.
+Selection of: 'syn', 'ack', 'fin', 'rst', 'psh', 'urg', 'ece', 'cwr'"
+    "schedule","string","false","\-","sched","Match packets during the given schedule"
+    "tos","string","false","\-","\-","Match packets which have the given TOS/DCSP assigned" "description","string","false","\-","desc","Description for the rule"
     "state","string","false","'present'","st","State of the rule.
 One of: 'present', 'absent'" "enabled","boolean","false","true","en","If the rule should be en- or disabled"